bither/bips/spv.md

-BIP proposal of SPV improvement for light wallet.
+	BIP:
+	Title: SPV Improvement for Light Wallet
+	Author: Zhou Qi, Bither Team
+	Status: Pre-draft
+	Type: Standards Track
+	Created:

+# Abstract
+This BIP adds new support to the peer-to-peer protocal that allows SPV clients to get the specific block hash from nodes(full clients), so SPV clients can sync block chain from this specific block.
+In this way, SPV client only sync necessary and less block header.

 SPV : Simplified Payment Verification (The original SPV idea was coming from Satoshi Nakamoto's paper)

-## SPV mode of Bitcoin light wallet
+# Motivation

-With the growth of Bitcon blockchain data (>30GB), normal users should use light wallet for convenience.
+With the growth of Bitcon blockchain data (>30GB), normal users should use SPV clients for convenience.

-## Current implementation of the SPV
-SPV mode stores only the most recent block headers.
-When a user uses the light wallet for the first time, the light wallet will sync with the Bitcoin nodes from a staring point of block header.
+SPV clients stores only the most recent block headers.
+When a user uses the SPV clients for the first time, SPV clients will sync with the Bitcoin nodes from a staring point of block header.

 That means wallet developers should prepare the starting point header in wallet's installation package.
 For little data synchronisation, developers have to upgrade the packages periodically even only for the starting point updating.
 That is definitely an issue.

-## How to solve this issue
+# Design rationale

-We suggest that the bitcoind should add a simple service to get a block hash by block number.
-This improvement is very easy for Bitcoin core protocol, but will help SPV mode light wallet's a lot.
+We suggest that nods should add a simple service to get a block hash by block number.
+This improvement is very easy for Bitcoin core protocol, but will help SPV clients's a lot.

+# Specification

-## BIP details:
+## New message

+We start by adding one new messages to the protocol:

 **getblockhash**

 The getblockhash message contains only one uint32_t field that means block height to indicate the needed block.